sci4ga/georgia-insights/README.md

 ## Contributing

-If you would like to tell a story about Georgia using data, please create a pull request including all required data sources and include a directory under 'Insights' that includes the narrative and supporting Jupyter notebook or Power BI file.
-Please follow the following guidance...
+If you would like to tell a story about Georgia using data, please create a pull request including:
+* all required data sources
+* a directory under 'Insights' with:
+  * a narrative
+  * supporting Jupyter notebook or Power BI file.

+Please follow the guidance given for each of the following...

 ### Data Sources
 coming soon...